aswinsubhash/SOLID-Principles-Using-Dart/README.md

   Take some time and think about how does this class violate the **Open/Closed Principle**?

-  Did you get it?
-Ok fine let's look at the hints and try again.

   **Hints:**

    - Identify the parts of the code **that changes** when a new type of object is introduced.